SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     ??? success "Solution"

-        The following code will check for updates in the `pip` ecosystem every week, i.e. it automatically will look for `requirements.txt` files and update the packages in there.
+        The following code will check for updates in the `uv` ecosystem every week, i.e. it automatically will look for `pyproject.toml` files and update the packages in there.

-        === "Using pip"

-            ```yaml
-            version: 2
-            updates:
-            - package-ecosystem: "pip"
-              directory: "/"
-              schedule:
-                interval: "weekly"
-            ```

-        === "Using uv"

         ```yaml
         version: 2
         updates:
         - package-ecosystem: "uv"
           directory: "/"
           schedule:
             interval: "weekly"
         ```

 2. Push the changes to your repository and check that the dependabot is working by going to the `Insights` tab and then the `Dependency graph` tab.
 From here under the `Dependabot` tab you should be able to see if the bot has